-How to get Google Chrome for the Raspberry Pi
+How to get Google Chromium for the Raspberry Pi

 Google Chrome is one of the fastest and most widely used web browsers for desktop computers.
 Due to some statistics Chrome is used on more than half of all PC’s of the world.
 Since it is a opensource project, you can get also Chrome for Raspberry Pi’s.